Kenshiro-28/MAGI/README.md

 #### Configuration

-IMAGE_GENERATION_MODEL: this is the model used to generate images (default: RunDiffusion/Juggernaut-XI-v11)
+IMAGE_GENERATION_MODEL: this is the model used to generate images (default: SG161222/RealVisXL_V5.0)

 IMAGE_GENERATION_LORA: this is the LoRA used to enhance image quality, it must be compatible with the selected model.
 Leave empty if not using a LoRA (default: None)

 IMAGE_GENERATION_TYPE: this defines the base medium or style of the image (acting as a foundational anchor).
-This text will be prepended to the beginning of the prompt used to generate each image (default: 4K RAW photo, high-end commercial photography)
+This text will be prepended to the beginning of the prompt used to generate each image (default: 4K RAW photo)

 IMAGE_GENERATION_SPECS: these are the overarching photographic or artistic specifications you want to apply to the images.
-This text will be appended to the end of the prompt used to generate each image (default: 50mm lens, f/8 aperture, critical focus, tangible textures, richly detailed, volumetric lighting, cinematic color grading)
+This text will be appended to the end of the prompt used to generate each image (default: 50mm lens, f/8 aperture, sharp focus, highly detailed, volumetric lighting, cinematic color grading)

-IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features or structural flaws you want to instruct the model to avoid (default: lowres, blurry, out of focus, soft focus, jpeg artifacts, muddy textures, deformed, disfigured, bad proportions, bad anatomy, bad face, missing limbs, bad hands)
+IMAGE_GENERATION_NEGATIVE_PROMPT: these are the unwanted features or structural flaws you want to instruct the model to avoid (default: lowres, blurry, out of focus, soft focus, jpeg artifacts, muddy textures, deformed, disfigured, bad anatomy, bad proportions, bad face, bad eyes, missing limbs, bad hands)

-IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 896)
+IMAGE_GENERATION_WIDTH: width of generated images in pixels (default: 832)

-IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 1344)
+IMAGE_GENERATION_HEIGHT: height of generated images in pixels (default: 1216)

 #### Example

 ![Example](https://ipfs.io/ipfs/bafkreifeoeaxajf5cpj2tnzci7lkdzc4lctug4j54h7735azfue3bv2xv4)
-*(Generated using default settings)*

 ### Telegram plugin